Gears of War: Gears of War: Judgment

 Gears of War: Judgment is a spin-off/prequel, released on March 19, 2013.
 The characters include Baird, accompanied by Augustus "Cole Train" Cole and two new characters, Garron Paduk and Sofia Hendrik, who make up Kilo Squad.
 Kilo Squad is put on trial by another new character, Ezra Loomis.

 Gears Pop!

-Gears Pop! is a spin-off for mobile devices based on Funko's POP! toyline and released on August 22, 2019.
+Gears Pop! was a spin-off for mobile devices based on Funko's POP! toyline and released on August 22, 2019.
+However, the game was eventually discontinued on April 26, 2021.

 Gears Tactics

 Gears Tactics is a turn-based strategy spin-off for Xbox One and Windows, developed by Splash Damage and released on April 28, 2020.
 Set before the events of the first game, it follows a military unit led by Sgt.
 Gabriel Diaz, who would later become Kait's father.

 Other games

 Characters from the Gears of War series have made guest appearances in games outside of the Gears of War franchise.
 Marcus Fenix and Dominic Santiago are playable in the Xbox 360 version of Lost Planet 2.
 General RAAM was announced as a playable character in Killer Instinct: Season Three during Microsoft's E3 2016 press conference on June 13, 2016, and was released following the presentation's conclusion.